-The financial information for the parent entity, the Scheme, disclosed in Note 29 has been prepared on the same basis as the consolidated financial statements, except as set out below.
+The financial information for the Scheme, the Scheme, disclosed in Note 26 has been prepared on the same basis as the consolidated financial statements, except as set out below.

 (i) Investments in subsidiaries

 Investments in subsidiaries are accounted for at cost in the consolidated financial statements of the Scheme.